Shapemaximize playTriangle

 The Luce Physical Activities Center opened in 1993, a crucial step in allowing Asbury University athletes to participate in intercollegiate sports.
 It was named in honor of George and Willouise Luce, both of whom were former students of Asbury and served on the Board of Trustees.
 Mr. Luce was former Chairman of both the Blue Bird Bus Company and the Asbury College Board of Trustees.
 The building houses three full-size basketball courts, a swimming pool, racquetball courts, indoor track, weight room, auxiliary room, and classrooms.
 It’s surrounded by baseball, softball, soccer, tennis and intramural fields.

 The Johnson Building was built in 1964 to accommodate a growing student body and was named in honor of Asbury College president Z.T.
 Johnson and his wife Sarah.
-The building houses the student cafeteria, the Daugherty and Gray dining Rooms, Z.T.’s Bistro and the Asbury Art Gallery where student, faculty and alumni creative work is displayed.
+The building houses the student dining hall, the Daugherty and Gray dining rooms, Z.T.’s Bistro and the Asbury Art Gallery where student, faculty and alumni creative work is displayed.

 The Asbury University Student Center – known as “The Stuce” – is in the center of campus.
 Student government offices, sitting areas, game areas and a coffee shop (The Hiccup Café) are included.
 A variety of student programming is held in this popular space.
 The building was originally the Morrison Library, built in 1927 and named in honor of Dr. Henry Clay Morrison, past and future president of Asbury College.
 (The library had previously been housed in the attic of the Administration Building.)
 The library was expanded in 1958, and the new wing was named in honor of Jay B. Kenyon, Asbury College class of 1908, science professor, and long-time Dean of Students.
 He was also the first recipient of Asbury’s “A” Award for alumni recognition.
 When the Kinlaw Library opened in 2001, the Morrison-Kenyon Library sat vacant for several years.
 Extensive remodeling revitalized this historic space and the building re-opened again in 2007 as the new Asbury University Student Center.
 The Campus Post Office and Eagle Outlet Student Store are located in the basement.